andrey-mokhov/graphql-php/docs/en/spiral/input-object-type.md

         <td valign="top"><code>string</code></td>
         <td valign="top">
             <p>
-                The name of the class that transforms incoming data into another structure (for example to an instance of the class of the incoming object type).
+                The name of the class factory that transforms incoming data into another structure (for example to an instance of the class of the incoming object type).
             </p>
             <p>